barthoekstra/brc-photo-management/protocol/protocol.md

 With excellent conditions to view raptors up close, we are convinced there is great potential to monitor moult of raptors in the Batumi bottleneck as well.
 Besides breeding and migration, moult is one of the most energy-demanding aspects of a raptor's life and this relatively understudied phenomenon could offer many interesting applications to further our understanding of the ecology of birds of prey.
 With ever increasing numbers of photographers participating in our monitoring efforts and improving quality of photographic equipment, we can nowadays efficiently study moult through high-quality photographs of migrating raptors.

-During the 2019 count season, we will pilot the systematic collection of photographs of migrating raptors, for which we have designed the following protocol.
+During the 2021 count season, we will continue the systematic collection of photographs of migrating raptors, for which we have designed the following protocol.
 The aim of this protocol is to ensure we can collect unbiased photos of large numbers of individuals from our target species, and to do so without burdening photographers with days worth of photo selection and editing.
 In return for the photos we:
 1. Credit photographers for their work in future publications.
 2. Offer them access to the entire database of photos collected under this monitoring scheme and the opportunity to take part in or conduct plumage and moult research based on this dataset.
 3. Provide an off-site backup of all originals (even RAW photos) collected and stored in the database.